 Power companies are strictly regulated by the state, and must comply with a myriad of other laws intended to protect consumers.
 If a power company violates one such law, a “negligence per se” action may be possible.
 In this case, the power company is presumed to be negligent due to their violation of law.
 At trial, it is up to the power company to prove how they, in fact, did not violate the law, or how their violation of this law did not lead to the injuries suffered.
 Negligence per se actions are powerful tools for injured parties, because they shift the burden of proof from the injured individual to the power company.

 In nearly all of the actions described above, an injured party will be able to recover for his or her injuries, for pain and suffering, future medical care, loss of earnings, and any other consequential damages resulting from the electrocution.
-Because of the wide range of possible ways in which someone may be electrocuted, it is extremely important to gather facts on the incident as early as possible, and to contact an attorney who is familiar with this area of law, and who can obtain the maximum, fair compensation for the injuries suffered.
+Because of the wide range of possible ways in which someone may be electrocuted, it is extremely important to gather facts on the incident as early as possible, and to contact an electrocution lawyer or attorney who is familiar with this area of law, and who can obtain the maximum, fair compensation for the injuries suffered.